ElisabethHuhn/pmSongs/app/src/main/java/com/example/android/pmsongs/readme.md

 Currently the app architecture is a typical MVVM architecture with Retrofit Network API calls

-The accesses the search Apple Songs API to return a canned search parameter list of songs The canned search parameter is the example provided by Apple at https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/SearchExamples.html#//apple_ref/doc/uid/TP40017632-CH6-SW1
+The accesses the search API to return a canned search parameter list of characters The canned search parameter is the example provided by Apple at https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/SearchExamples.html#//apple_ref/doc/uid/TP40017632-CH6-SW1

 Specifically, the search parameter is: https://itunes.apple.com/search?term=jack+johnson&limit=25

 The app "as is" is bare bones.
-Not terribly exciting visually, not very flexible in the song list returned.
+Not terribly exciting visually, not very flexible in the character list returned.
 It is meant mostly to illustrate a bare bones MVVM architecture with Retrofit API network access.

 There are some extras that came for free from Android Studio: